kingyin3613/kingyin3613.github.io/content/morphology.md

 Based on a test report provided by NYCTA, the ultimate tensile strength (UTS) of the steel used for 115RE rail was approximately 177.0 ksi (1,220 MPa), strength at 107 cycles (Fatigue Limit) was 61.5 ksi (424 MPa), which were two key parameters used for the fatigue life analysis.
 The fatigue limit represents a cyclic stress amplitude below which the material does not fail and could be cycled indefinitely (i.e., an infinite fatigue life).
 For ductile steel specifically, the fatigue limit is the strength of the material at 107 cycles of loading.
 In other words, if the steel structural system could experience at least 107 cycles of loading without cracking or other damage, it is assumed that no fatigue damage would occur under the same loading conditions.

-The  $xyz$ Brown-Miller criterion was selected for this specific fatigue analysis, which gave the most realistic fatigue life estimates for ductile metals.
+The Brown-Miller criterion was selected for this specific fatigue analysis, which gave the most realistic fatigue life estimates for ductile metals.
 The Brown-Miller equation suggests that the maximum fatigue damage occurs on the plane which experiences the maximum shear strain amplitude, and that damage is a function of both this shear strain amplitude (Δγmax/2) and the normal strain amplitude (Δεn/2).
 Accordingly, different from the conventional strain-life equation (Equation 2), the Brown-Miller equation (Equation 3) alters the left-hand side of the equation with the addition of shear strain amplitude and normal strain amplitude.

 $$
 \frac{\Delta \varepsilon}{2}=\frac{\sigma_f^{\prime}}{E}\left(2 N_f\right)^b+\varepsilon_f^{\prime}\left(2 N_f\right)^c